thomas-kl/chik/chik/README.txt

 Tools like PSKILL (with option -t to kill a process tree), achieve similar behavior, but also killing the parent process.

-In comparison, chick allows to auto "pskill -t" on exit of the parent process.
+In comparison, chik allows to auto "pskill -t" on exit of the parent process.